privong/papers-in-markdown/aastex62/demo.md

 # Summary

-We have provided a brief demonstration for a method of writing research articles in Markdown and converting them to an \aastex-compatible format for submission to AAS Journals.
+I have provided a brief demonstration for a method of writing research articles in Markdown and converting them to an \aastex-compatible format for submission to AAS Journals.
 This method is easily extended to other research journals.
 The advantage of this approach is improved ease of reading the source material and added flexibility for output formats.
 The template and demonstration text are made publicly available for use and enhancement by the community: <https://github.com/privong/papers-in-markdown>.